When to Use Kafka vs Databricks: A Practical Decision Framework

 Use these rules of thumb for rapid architectural decisions:

-• Latency < 5 seconds: Use Kafka
+• Latency requirement < 5 seconds: Use Kafka for transport layer

 The Modern Data Architecture Pattern